isomerpages/moh-upec/_our-work/Singapore Resuscitation and First Aid Council.md

 formed in April 2018 and is the national body that is responsible for setting guidelines and accrediting both resuscitation and first aid training centres in Singapore.</p>
-<p>The SRFAC is led by the Executive Committee and supported by 4 sub-committees
+<p>The SRFAC is led by the Executive Committee and supported by 5 sub-committees
-overseeing life support programmes in BCLS+AED, ACLS (LSCN), Pediatric, Neonatal and First Aid respectively.</p>
+overseeing life support programmes in BCLS+AED, ACLS (LSCN), Pediatric resuscitation, Neonatal resuscitation and First Aid respectively.</p>
 <p>Click <a href="http://srfac.sg/" rel="noopener noreferrer nofollow" target="_blank">here</a> for
 more information about the Singapore Resuscitation and First Aid Council (SRFAC).</p>